 X NHS Foundation Trust & Y NHS Foundation Trust v Miss A [2021] EWCOP 17, Cohen J

-Instructed by the applicant Trusts for declarations and orders under the Mental Capacity Act 2005 regarding the obstetric care of Miss A who was 38 weeks pregnant and detained under Mental Health Act 1983.
+Instructed by the applicant Trusts for declarations and orders under the MCA 2005 regarding the obstetric care of Miss A who was 38 weeks pregnant and detained under the MHA 1983.
 Miss A had a diagnosis of paranoid schizophrenia and was unable (as a consequence) to make decisions regarding her obstetric care.
-Although Miss A wanted a home birth and was strongly opposed to an elective caesarean section, the court agreed that a vaginal breech birth was not in her best interests due to the high risk that this would result in an emergency caesarean section (the external cephalic version procedure having been unsuccessful), and as Miss A’s mental health difficulties were likely to prevent her from engaging in the demands of a natural birth.
+Although Miss A wanted a home birth and was strongly opposed to an elective caesarean section, the court agreed that a vaginal breech birth was not in her best interests due to the high risk that this would result in an emergency caesarean section, and as Miss A’s mental health difficulties were likely to prevent her from engaging in the demands of a natural birth.
 Having heard oral evidence from the obstetrician and psychiatrist, the court approved the applicant’s treatment plan.
 Please see here for the judgment.

-The Newcastle Upon Tyne Hospitals NHS Foundation Trust v RB (by his litigation friend SB) [2021] EWCOP 11, Lieven J
+The Newcastle Upon Tyne Hospitals NHS Foundation Trust v Robert Bourn (by his litigation friend Sharon Bourn) [2021] EWCOP 11, Lieven J

-Instructed by the applicant for declarations and orders under the Mental Capacity Act 2005 regarding whether it was in the best interests of the respondent, RB, to receive modified chemotherapy (Carboplatin + Etoposide) for metastatic germ cell cancer.
-The proposed treatment was not ‘first line’ treatment for a patient with RB’s diagnosis and young age, and as there was a difference of clinical opinion, a technical exploration of why an alternative regime was considered to be in RB’s best interests was required.
+Instructed by the applicant for declarations and orders under the MCA 2005 regarding whether it was in the best interests of the respondent, Robert Bourn, to receive modified chemotherapy (Carboplatin + Etoposide) for metastatic germ cell cancer.
+The proposed treatment was not “first line” treatment for a patient with Mr Bourn’s diagnosis and young age, and as there was a difference of clinical opinion, a technical exploration of why an alternative regime was considered to be in his best interests was required.
 Having heard oral evidence from three clinicians, the court approved the applicant’s treatment plan.
 Please see here for the judgment.

-UR (by her litigation friend, the Official Solicitor) v Derby City Council and NHS Derby and Derbyshire Clinical Commissioning Group [2021] EWCOP 10, Hayden J
+UR (by her litigation friend, the Official Solicitor) v Derby City Council and NHS Derby and Derbyshire Clinical Commissioning Group [2021] EWCOP 10, Hayden J, Vice President of the Court of Protection

-Instructed by the Official Solicitor in a case which originated as an application under the MCA 2005 regarding the administration of medication, nutrition and hydration via a PEG tube in respect of UR, a lady with longstanding complex mental health difficulties, and which culminated in an application regarding UR’s residence; specifically whether it was in her best interests to return to Poland to live with her family.
-The Vice President addressed the issue of whether UR could leave the jurisdiction due to the Covid-19 pandemic (with reference to the associated Regulations), and gave guidance for future cases involving the permanent relocation from England and Wales.
+Instructed by the Official Solicitor (as litigation friend) on behalf of UR, a lady with longstanding complex mental health difficulties, in a case which originated as an application under the MCA 2005 regarding the administration of medication, nutrition and hydration via a PEG tube.
+The case culminated in an application regarding UR’s residence; specifically whether it was in her best interests to return to Poland to live with her family.
+The Vice President addressed the issue of whether UR could leave the jurisdiction due to the Covid-19 pandemic (with reference to the associated Regulations), and gave guidance for future cases involving the permanent relocation from the UK.
 The court determined that it was in UR’s best interests to return to Poland.
 Please see here for the judgment.

-University Hospital of Derby and Burton NHS Trust & Derbyshire Healthcare NHS Foundation Trust v MN (by his litigation friend, the Official Solicitor) [2021] EWCOP 4, Hayden J
+University Hospital of Derby and Burton NHS Trust & Derbyshire Healthcare NHS Foundation Trust v MN (by his litigation friend, the Official Solicitor) [2021] EWCOP 4, Hayden J, Vice President of the Court of Protection

 Essex County Council v CVF (by her litigation friend the Official Solicitor), JF and Essex Partnership University NHS Foundation Trust [2020] EWCOP 65, Lieven J